Skip to content

 Record APIs can also support file uploads and downloads.
 There’s some special handling in place so that only metadata is stored in the underlying table while the actual files are kept in an object store.

-By adding a TEXT column with a CHECK(jsonschema('std.FileUpload')) constrained to your TABLE, you instruct TrailBase to store file metadata as defined by the “std.FileUpload” JSON schema and write the contents off to object storage.
-Files can then be upload by sending the contents as part your JSON or multipart/form-data POST request.
+By adding a TEXT column with a CHECK(jsonschema('std.FileUpload')) constrained to your table definition, you instruct TrailBase to store file metadata as defined by the “std.FileUpload” JSON schema while keeping the contents in a separate object store.
+Files can then be upload by sending their contents as part of your JSON requests or multipart/form-data POST requests.
 Downloading files is slightly different, since reading the column through record APIs will only yield the metadata.
-There’s a dedicated GET API endpoint for file downloads: /api/v1/records/<record_api_name>/<record_id>/file/<column_name>
+There’s a dedicated GET API endpoint for file downloads:

 Custom JSON Schemas